 Mealtimes are an important part of family life.
 Children develop their feeding skills by copying their family.
-A child at 3-4 years old should have mastered a spoon and should be refining their skills with a fork.
+A child at 4-5 years old should have mastered a spoon and a fork and should be encouraged to start using a knife.
 As with any skill, the best way to teach your child is to break each task into small steps.
 Slowly build the task back up as they refine each step.